AkimuraNg/TASO_RY/README.md

 # TASO_RY B

-GitLab repository for TASO RY of Tampere University of Applied Science.
+GitLab repository for TASO RY of Tampere University of Applied Science (TAMK).
 ## Working on the project
 For project contributors, use the git clone command to install the project repository.
 <br> Cloning the project repository: